abhagen/abhagen.github.io/index.md

 title: Home
 ---

-# Welcome to My Website
+# About Me

-Hi, I'm Alexander Bjerck Hagen, and this is my academic website.
-Here, you can find information about my research, teaching, and academic activities.
+Hi, I'm Alexander Bjerck Hagen.
+I am working as a Predoctoral Fellow at FAIR, the Norwegian School of Economics during the 24-25 academic year, as part of the Development Economics research group.

 ## Latest News
-This section will be updated with publications and academic activities.
+This section will be updated with any recent news.